 In addition, the upstream physical switch that the ESXi host is connected to must have Port Mirroring enabled.

 Hyper-V — This is configured by attaching one of the Sensor network interfaces to a port configured in Promiscuous mode on the Virtual Network.
 See .Configure Windows Server 2012 R2 or Windows Server 2016 Hyper-V Virtual Machines for Port Mirroring.

 In addition, the upstream physical switch that the Hyper-V Server is connected to must have Port Mirroring enabled.

 See the following for detailed information about port mirroring on a number of third-party network devices.

-Note: Cisco switches support a feature known as SPAN (short for Switch Port Analyzer) which allows traffic received on an interface or VLAN to be sent to a single physical port.
+Note: Cisco switches support a feature known as a Switched Port Analyzer (SPAN) which enables traffic received on an interface or virtual local area network (VLAN) to be sent to a single physical port.
 SPAN technically implies that the source and destination ports are local to the same switch.
 If the traffic destination is on another remote switch, it uses Remote SPAN (RSPAN).
 If the destination requires crossing one or more IP networks, some switches can use Encapsulated Remote SPAN (ERSPAN).

 USM Anywhere supports both SPAN and RSPAN.
 It does not support ERSPAN.